-The Union County Board of Chosen Freeholders is pleased to present the 2015 Sensory Friendly Theatre series at Union County Performing Arts Center in Rahway.
+The Union County Board of County Commissioners is pleased to present the Sensory Friendly Theatre series at Union County Performing Arts Center in Rahway.
 Sensory Friendly music, theater and dance performances are specially adapted for children and adults with autism and other sensory sensitivities.

-Implementing the supportive atmosphere is the organization Autism Friendly Spaces, which provides specialists to train staff and volunteers on working with children with autism and other special needs during Sensory Friendly Theatre performances, while providing comfort and help to families.
+Implementing the supportive atmosphere are special education teachers, who train staff and volunteers on working with children with autism and other special needs during Sensory Friendly Theatre performances, while providing comfort and help to families.

-The Freeholder Board is proud to support programs for adults and children of all abilities throughout the year.
-For all the latest events, activities and updates, visit the County’s website at www.ucnj.org.
+The County Commissioners Board is proud to support programs for adults and children of all abilities throughout the year.
+For all the latest events, activities, and updates visit the County’s website at www.ucnj.org.